Thoughts On Clinton And the Epstein Files

 I have tried to keep an open mind about libertarians, but a lot of times if you keep them talking, they are just Republicans who do not want to call themselves Republicans.

-Big Jim will stand up for his beliefs, but won’t push them on others.
+I will stand up for my beliefs, but won’t push them on others.

 Stela of Amenemhat and Hemett, Middle Kingdom, early Dynasty 12 (about 1956–1877 BC), at the Art Institute Of Chicago, assumed allowed under Fair Use.